-- 1. min_thick Minimum thickness [L]. - 2. node(i), sheet(i), elevation(i)...end Target nodes id, sheet number, and relative elevations [L].
+- 1. min_thick Minimum thickness [L]. - 2. node(i), sheet(i), elevation(i)...end Target node id, sheet number, and relative elevation [L].

 Sets the elevation of the target nodes to the specified elevation in the list.
-Each line of the node list specifies the 2-dimensional node id, sheet number, and target relative elevation.
-This instruction will adjust layers' thickness to comply with the defined minimum thickness.
-Please note that the nodes defined earlier in the list have less priority than the nodes defined later, meaning that the elevation of first nodes defined in the list might be affected by the elevation and layer thickness adjustments related to the last nodes.
+Each line of the node list specifies the 2-D node id, sheet number, and target relative elevation.
+This instruction adjusts layers thickness to comply with the defined minimum thickness.
+Please note that the nodes defined earlier in the list have less priority than the nodes defined later, meaning that the elevation of first nodes defined in the list might be affected by the elevation and layer thickness adjustments applied to the last nodes.